chen-tony/chen-tony.github.io/_pages/home.md

   - /home/
 ---

-Welcome to my website!
-This is still under construction, so I apologize in advance for any and all issues you may run into.

 I am currently a PhD Student in the [Department of Biostatistics](https://www.hsph.harvard.edu/biostatistics/) at the Harvard TH Chan School of Public Health.
-My research interests lie broadly in high-dimensional statistics with primary applications to genetics and genomics.
+My research interests lie broadly in high-dimensional statistics and machine learning methodology, with applications to genomics and electronic health records.

+I have a Bachelor's degree from the [Department of Operations Research and Financial Engineering](https://orfe.princeton.edu/) at Princeton University, with a certificate in Statistics and Machine Learning.
+I was advised by [Professor Jianqing Fan](https://fan.princeton.edu/) for my senior thesis, which explored high-dimensional variable selection and missing data.